 In spite of being otherwise occupied, Baphrem managed to take the hand back out by holding both of hers in one of his.
-“No.” He sounded more than a bit out of breath and Olivia found some consolation in that little fact.
+“No.” He sounded out of breath and Olivia found consolation in that little fact.
 “You’re not holding back on me.”

-He was still moving inside her, sending ripples of aftershocks through her.
+He was still moving inside her, sending aftershocks through her.
 Her hands were on his shoulders, her nails digging into his flesh.
 He wasn’t done.
 She couldn’t stop the feelings, and part of her didn’t want to, but they were sending her out of her carefully protected comfort zone.
 Behind that, there was only wildness.

 With a growl that would have made her blush under normal circumstances, she reached forward with her mouth and caught his neck with her teeth.
 She bit, not gently, and heard his responding hiss.
-His face wiped around to face her and she saw his eyes darken and grow hot.
+His face whipped around to face her and she saw his eyes smolder.
 Fire licked at her and then they were both clawing at each other.

-He turned her, moved her to her knees and entered her from behind.
+He turned her around onto her knees and entered from behind.
 Olivia screamed, the penetration hitting her deep, to her very soul.
-She was malleable now, pliable under his hands, moving as he directed, all her resistance gone.
-His hand reached under her between her legs and she whimpered when he found her.
+She was pliable under his hands, moving as he directed, all her resistance gone.
+His hand reached between her legs and she whimpered when he found her.
 “Baphrem…”

-He thrust back in her, harder than before, larger.
+He thrust back in, harder than before, somehow larger.
 From this angle, he was able to hit something inside that made her gasp in shocked disbelief.
 She couldn’t talk, couldn’t reason, could only hang on and feel while he pounded into her.

-She screamed, the cry wrenched from her throat, torn open, but it didn’t slow him down.
-Baphrem was driving into her, piston-like, creating delicious friction along sensitive tissues that shrieked at her until release became the only thought she could understand.
+She screamed, the cry wrenched from her throat, but it didn’t slow him down.
+Baphrem was driving into her, creating delicious friction along sensitive tissues that shrieked at her until release became the only thought she could understand.
 He pounded and ground and she writhed under him, feverish for the peak only he could bring her to.

 “Come for me, Teil,” he commanded.
 And she did.
-She flew apart like shattered glass, fragmenting into a million pieces that left her mind empty of all thought and her body shuddering in the aftershock.
+She flew apart like shattered glass, fragmenting into a million pieces that left her body shuddering in the aftershock.

 She felt him release with a harsh grunt and a rush of warmth flooded her insides.
-Then they collapsed, over their sides, in the mess of cushions and covers that was the sofa.
+Then they collapsed in the mess of cushions and covers that was the sofa.

 They were both breathing heavily, a film of sweat coating their skin.
 Olivia didn’t think she would be able to move for a week, but Baphrem was a machine.
-With a groan of effort, he got up, off of her and walked away.
+With a groan of effort, he got up off of her and walked away.

-She frowned, her body suddenly cold without his, the sweat she had created cooling on her and the reality of what she had just done started to sink into her awareness.
+She frowned, her body suddenly cold without him, the sweat she had created cooling on her as the reality of what she had just done sank into her awareness.
 They had just had sex.
-It wasn’t something she did with people she had only met days ago.
-In fact, if she was honest with herself, she had only done so a couple of times.
+It wasn’t something she did with people she had only met a couple days ago.
+And if she was honest with herself, she had only had sex a couple of times.
 It had been such a dismal experience that she had almost considered becoming a nun and giving up on the entire thing.

-He was back before the thought could fully unravel itself in her consciousness.
-He had a blanket and a washcloth.
-The blanket he wrapped around her, the washcloth he used to clean between her legs.
-Olivia sighed at the first and moaned at that last one.
-She sat up to stop him, but with a frown, he held her hands away.
+He was back with a blanket and a washcloth before the thought could fully unravel itself.
+He wrapped the blanket around her, then used the washcloth to clean between her legs.
+Olivia sighed at the first and moaned at the other.
+She sat up to stop him, but with a frown he held her hands away.